 - Be original.
 We ask that all submitted articles are original work that will be exclusive to our website.
 Plagiarized work is not acceptable, nor is previously published material with just some minor tweaks made to it.

 If you are interested in contributing an article, send the final draft of your piece, including a proposed headline, a short bio, a photograph, and links to other articles that you have published to our editor.
-Please do not contact us if you do not have a relevant background in healthcare, science, medical regulatory systems, the economics of healthcare, demography, or a similar field.
+Please do not contact us if you do not have a relevant background in healthcare, research, medical regulatory systems, the economics of healthcare, demography, or other relevant field.